Huskyninja/Lasso-Drupal-Integration/lasso_webform_extra/readme.txt

 	LassoUID				- 		lasso_uid
 	ClientID				-		client_id
 	ProjectID				-		project_id
+	domainAccountId			-		domain_account_id
+	guid					-		guid

+The Lasso query variable Questions is now supported, using the following convention:

+	Questions[XXXXX]		-		questions_XXXXX

 The following Lasso query variables are not supported.

-	Questions[XXXXX]
 	SignupThankyouLink
 	SignupEmailLink
 	SignupEmailSubject

-This module was created by mlumadue for SageAge. @Copyleft - All wrongs reserved.
+This module was created by Huskyninja for SageAge. @Copyleft - All wrongs reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or(at your option) any later version.